fsoubes/FilterRank/doc/rank_filters2.md

 	  end for
 	end for

-Finally just Variancefilter() function is called in the main function _variance_ with one _padding_ taking as first argument the sum of all pixels values in the original image and a second argument _padding_ taking as first argument the sum of all squared pixels values in the original image
+Finally _Variancefilter_ function is called in the main function _variance_ with one _padding_ taking as first argument the sum of all pixels values in the original image and a second argument _padding_ taking as first argument the sum of all squared pixels values in the original image

 ## Benchmarking analysis